Louis Armstrong in Ghana 2026

 The Road to Ghana 2026

-About Victor Dey Jr.: Victor Dey Jr., born in 1980, is a renowned pianist and keyboardist from Ghana.
+In August of 2024, LAHM hosted a special concert in anticipation of the 70th anniversary of Louis Armstrong’s historic visit to Ghana.
+This event featured an extraordinary performance by acclaimed pianist and keyboardist, Victor Dey Jr. Dey is a renowned pianist and keyboardist.
 A graduate of the University of Ghana with a bachelor’s degree in psychology and English, Dey Jr. further honed his jazz skills at the prestigious Berklee College of Music in 2006.
 Starting his music career at the young age of 12, Dey Jr. has developed a unique style that blends traditional Ghanaian rhythms with modern jazz influences.

 His impressive career includes winning the Musician of the Year accolade at Ghana’s Vodafone Music Awards in 2014 and being featured on CNN’s African Voices programme in 2016.
 Victor Dey Jr. has performed globally, gracing stages in Belgium, Benin, Burkina Faso, Ghana, Ivory Coast, Liberia, Sierra Leone, The Netherlands, Burundi, Ethiopia, Qatar, United Arab Emirates, and the US.
 He has collaborated with musical legends such as Stevie Wonder, Mike Philips, Courtney Pine, Hugh Masekela, Gyedu Blay Ambolley, Ebo Taylor, Nicolas Genest, and Marcus Wyatt.